 That's what she's trying to do here.

-What would somebody tell me what a federal government family agenda is?
+Would somebody tell me what a federal government family agenda is?

 My friends, I myself have no immediate family on purpose and by design.

-But if I did, the last thing in the world I would want is to have to go to some government center to find out how I'm supposed to do it.
+But if I did, the last thing in the world I would want is to have to go to some government center to find out how I'm supposed to do it or where I'm supposed to go for here or where I'm supposed to go for that.

-But my mom and dad did a pretty decent job raising my brother and I, and they're what without all of this garbage.
+I don't know about you, but my mom and dad did a pretty decent job raising my brother and I.

-Twelve weeks paid time off from where none of that.
+And without all of this garbage, elder care, senior care, child care, animal care, veterinarian care, 12 weeks paid time off from where none of that.

-And I'll bet it was the Case for a lot of your families, too.
+And I'll bet it was the case for a lot of your families, too.

-And if somebody had told you along the way that you did have to go to some government place, the family agenda would be taken care of.
+And if somebody had told you along the way that you did have to go to some government place, the family agenda would be taken care of, it would have revolted you.

 The woman cannot do anything right.